Input

 Best Practices

-1. Always provide a label for better accessibility and user experience.
+labelfor better accessibility and user experience. - Use the

 Examples